 Gelatin gummies need gelatin.
 Hydrolysed collagen is still very healthy, but has been put through a form of additional processing that’s actually meant to break-up and shorten the protein chains that put the gel in gelatin.
 It will readily dissolve in either hot or cold liquids without gelling, unlike standard gelatin.
 Many people prefer using it because it can be easily hidden in their foods, smoothies, etc. as a supplement and some people find it easier on the system as well.
 It can’t be used as a thickener, gelling agent, or to make gummies.

 If you’ve accidentally bought the wrong product for making homemade gelatin gummy dog treats, all is not lost.
 Hydrolysed collagen can be used as a sprinkle-on topper or mixed into food or liquids for similar health benefits to the gelatin in gummies.
-As with gelatin, remember to adjust for suitable serving size and introduce with small quantities.
+As with gelatin, remember to adjust for suitable serving sizes and introduce it to the diet with small quantities.

 Gelatin Gummy Dog Treat Ingredients

-Powdered gelatin can be used with any dog-safe liquid base, including dog-safe stock or broth, plain yogurt, kefir, various milks, pureed fruit, pureed vegetables, or even plain water.
+Powdered gelatin can be used with any liquid base to make gummies.
+Options include dog-safe stock or broth, plain yogurt, kefir, various milks, pureed fruit, pureed vegetables, or even plain water.
 Liquids can be mixed and/or other ingredients can be added to the base for scent, flavour, extra nutritional value, or just because you feel like it.
-You can experiment with compatible flavours using anything yummy and dog safe.
 I’ll talk more about mixing different ingredients later in this post.

 Preparing gelatin gummies takes only a few quick minutes, plus hands-off time to set.
 Cool liquid is measured into the pan and powdered gelatin is evenly sprinkled across the surface.
 It is then left to sit for around five minutes (can leave it longer, if you wish) to fully hydrate and bloom.
 Once bloomed, it can be gently heated and stirred until the bloomed gelatin is completely dissolved.

-We walk you through the steps above, along with any other special instructions, in the individual posts for all of our gummy dog treat recipes.
+We walk you through the steps above along with ingredients and any other special instructions in the individual posts for all of our gummy dog treat recipes.
 Don’t worry, it’s easy!
 And once you’ve made a batch, it feels even easier when you make more gummies.

 - Volumes in most gummy treat recipes are very easily scaled.
-If you want a precise measure of a specific pan or mould capacity, you can do a test pour from a measuring cup of water to measure the volume required to fill and scale your added gelatin powder to suit the volume of liquid for your batch of treats.
+If you want a precise measure of a specific pan or mould capacity, you can do a test pour.
+Use a measuring cup of water to check the volume required to fill your pan or mould.
+Then you can scale your recipe ingredients to suit.

 - In my experience, 3 tbsp of gelatin powder per cup of liquid makes firm gummies, but as noted above you can use more gelatin for added supplementation or less for a jigglier jelly treat with lower gelatin content.
 Individual gelatin powders may be a little stronger or weaker.
 Find a ratio that works for your preferences and, of course, your dog.

-- I like prepare my gelatin in a pan for the additional surface area, which is helpful for blooming.
+- I like prepare my gelatin in a pan.
+Sprinkling across the additional surface area is helpful for hydration and blooming.

-- If you’re using shaped pans, keep them simple for easy breakage-free removal.
+- If you’re using shaped moulds, keep them simple for easy breakage-free removal.
 I find that flexible silicone food moulds (affilaite link) work best.
 Stiff moulds and trays can be tricky for removal.
 Silicone moulds are available in lots of fun designs!

-- Supple silicon moulds are tricky to move when full of liquid, so place of a portable surface to help you get things into the fridge without mess and stress.
+- Supple silicon moulds are tricky to move around when full of liquid.
+During prep, place them on a portable surface to help you get things into the fridge without mess and stress.
 I use a cutting board.
 Convenient and easy!

-- When pouring the prepared mixture into moulds, I like transferring from my prep pan into a coffee milk jug (affiliate link) first.
+- When pouring the prepared mixture into moulds, I like transferring from the prep pan into a small stainless coffee milk jug (affiliate link) first.
 That’s much easier to handle than pouring from the pan or spooning.
 The jugs are stain resistant, heat safe, easy pour, and dishwasher-friendly.
 Awesome!

-- If you’re not confident in getting your mould safely into the fridge without spilling, you can let it sit at room temperature briefly to begin gelling first.
-Then, once it’s gelled, transfer it to the fridge to set firm.
-Like any food (dog or human), brief is better, if possible, before cooling for food safety.
+- If you’re not confident in getting your filled mould safely into the fridge without spilling, you can let it sit at room temperature briefly to begin gelling first.
+Then, once it’s gelled, transfer it to the fridge to fully set.
+Like any food (for dogs or humans), brief is better if possible before continuing cooling in the refrigerator for food safety.

 - Don’t be tempted to take try to take the treats out of the moulds too soon.
-It will be much easier to remove the gummies when fully set.
+It will be much easier to remove gummies if fully set.

-- Once set, gummies are ready to eat, but for an even better “real” gummy texture and feel, after you have taken the treats out of the mould (or cut into pieces from your pan), return them to the refrigerator on a plate or tray uncovered to dry for a day before normal container storage.
+- Once set, gummies are ready to eat.
+But for an even better “real” gummy texture and feel, after you have taken the treats out of the mould (or cut into pieces from your pan), return them to the refrigerator on a plate or tray uncovered to dry for a day or so.
+Then switch to normal container storage.
 Don’t leave them uncovered for too long, as they will continue to dry out.

-- Gummy treats should be kept refrigerated and can be frozen for longer storage, although freezing can affect consistency.
-See below for more details on storage.
+- Gummy treats should be kept refrigerated.
+They can be frozen for longer storage, but freezing can affect consistency.
+See below for more details on gummy storage.